 For this reason, tracking cost of sales is important for SaaS companies.

 How to use the cost of sales formula to calculate gross profit

 Once you've worked out the cost of sales, you can calculate your gross profit using the formula:

 Revenue - cost of sales = gross profit

-Note, to work out your net profit, you will need to deduct other expenses, including all operating, tax and interest expenses.
+It’s important to note that to calculate your net profit, you need to deduct other costs such as operating, tax, and interest expenses.